Luxury Hotels Mauritius - Where To Stay and Which To Avoid?

 Let’s talk cons:

-• The rooms are very basic.
-There’s a fridge, a bed and a desk.
-There are no decorations on the walls or a carpet on the floor.
-I had never thought about this before, but when I entered the room, it was very noticeable.
+The rooms are very basic.
+There’s a fridge, a bed, and a desk.
+There are no decorations on the walls or carpet on the floor.
+I had never considered this before, but when I entered the room, it was very noticeable.

 Want to experience it for yourself and prove me wrong?